fabric8io/docker-maven-plugin/doc/intro.md

 container, which in this example fires up a microservice from a jar file copied over via the assembly descriptor.
 It also exposes port 8080.
-In the `<run>` section this port is dynamically mapped to a dynmically chosen port, and then assigned to the
-Maven property `${tomcat.port}`.
+In the `<run>` section this port is dynamically mapped to a dynamically chosen port, and then assigned to the Maven property `${tomcat.port}`.
 This property could be used, for example, by an integration test to access this microservice.
 An important part is the `<links>` section which indicates that the image with the alias of